Mordecai Brown

 Mordecai Peter Centennial Brown (October 19, 1876 – February 14, 1948), nicknamed "Three Finger Brown" or "Miner", was an American Major League Baseball pitcher and manager during the first two decades of the 20th century (known as the "dead-ball era").
-Due to a farm-machinery accident in his youth (April 17, 1888), Brown lost parts of two fingers on his right hand, and in the process gained a colorful nickname.
+Due to a farm-machinery accident in his youth (April 17, 1888), Brown lost part of his right index finger.
+He later broke his middle finger, causing it to permanently bend.
+In that process he gained a colorful nickname.
 He turned this handicap into an advantage by learning how to grip a baseball in a way that resulted in an exceptional curveball (or knuckle curve), which broke radically before reaching the plate.
 With this technique he became one of the elite pitchers of his era.

 Brown was elected to the Baseball Hall of Fame in 1949.

 Early life

 Brown was born in Nyesville, Indiana, to Jane and Peter Brown.
 He was also known as "Miner", having worked in western Indiana coal mines for a while before beginning his professional baseball career.
 Nicknames like "Miner" (or misspelled as "Minor") and "Three Finger" (or sometimes "Three-Fingered") were headline writers' inventions.
 To fans and friends he was probably best known as "Brownie".
 To his relatives and close friends, he was also known as "Mort".
 His three-part given name came from the names of his uncle, his father, and the United States Centennial year of his birth, respectively.